-This study was carried out according to protocols approved by the Soroka hospital (No. 0166-17 SOR),
+This study was carried out according to protocols approved by the Soroka Medical Center (No. 0166-17 SOR).

 Study population and Samples

-The cells described in the study were derived from blood donated by two sisters, aged 15 and 19 years, that were diagnosed with cherubism.
-The diagnostic was confirmed by a genetic examination which showed a P418R mutation in SH3BP2.
-Cells were also taken from blood of the father that was found to be an asymptomatic carrier of this mutation.
-For control blood from three donors, one man and two women ages 26, 24 and 25 respectively were used.
+The cells described in the study were derived from blood donated by two sisters, aged 15 and 19 years, who were diagnosed with cherubism.
+The diagnosis was confirmed by a genetic examination that showed a P418R mutation in SH3BP2.
+Cells were also taken from the blood of their father who was found to be an asymptomatic carrier of this mutation.
+Blood from three donors, one man and two women ages 26, 24 and 25 respectively was used as controls.

 In vitro generation of human osteoclasts

-Mononuclear cells (PBMCs) were isolated from peripheral blood samples and differentiated to mature osteoclasts (OCs) as follow: whole blood samples were collected to CPT tubes and monocytes were separated according to the manufacture protocol (BD Vacutainer, 362782).
-To enrich for monocytes 25 x 106 PBMCs were seeded in T75 culture flasks supplemented with 25 ng/ml M-CSF (R&D systems, 216-MC) for 2 days, then cells were detached from the flask using Accutase (Sigma, A6964), counted and re-seeded in 96 well plates for either differentiation or bone resorption assays (See below).
+Peripheral blood mononuclear cells (PBMCs) were isolated from peripheral blood samples and differentiated to mature OCs as follows: whole blood samples were collected to CPT™ tubes and monocytes were separated according to the manufacturer’s protocol (BD Vacutainer, 362782).
+To enrich for monocytes, 25 x 106 PBMCs were seeded in T75 culture flasks supplemented with 25 ng/ml M-CSF (R&D Systems, 216-MC) for two days, then cells were detached from the flask using Accutase (Sigma-Aldrich, A6964), counted and re-seeded in 96-well plates for either differentiation or bone resorption assays (see below).

-Osteoclasts differentiation assay
+Osteoclast differentiation assay

-To assess osteoclast differentiation 75 x 103 cells from PBMCs cultures enriched for monocytes were cultured in 96 well plates in differentiation media (αMEM; M8042 sigma, 10% FBS, 5% Penstrep and l-glu , BI) that was supplemented with 25 ng/ml M-CSF (R&D systems, 216-MC) and either 25 ng/ml RANKL (R&D systems, 390-TN) or TNFα 100ng/ml (R&D systems, 210-TA) Media was changed every 2-3 days and differentiation was observed.
-Differentiated cells (days 11-13) were fixed with 4% PFA and stained using a Tartrate resistant acid phosphatase (TRAP) staining kit (Sigma-Aldrich, 387A-1KT) according to the manufacturer’s protocol with additional staining of the nuclei with DAPI.
-Osteoclast parameters were obtained by analysis of 20 images from random areas in each well; the osteoclasts were observed with an Olympus ×83 microscope.
-A total of 480 frames were analyzed for 6638 osteoclasts and 82,430 nuclei.
-Osteoclasts were defined as TRAP-positive cells harboring three or more nuclei and were counted in a double-blind manner, and the number of nuclei in the osteoclasts and the total osteoclast surface area were determined using ImageJ software
+To assess OC differentiation 75 x 103 cells from PBMC cultures enriched for monocytes were cultured in 96-well plates in differentiation media (αMEM, Sigma-Aldrich, M8042; 10% FBS, 5% Pen/Strep and l-glutamine, Biological Industries) that was supplemented with 25 ng/ml M-CSF and either 25 ng/ml RANKL (R&D Systems, 390-TN) or 100 ng/ml TNFα (R&D Systems, 210-TA) Media was changed every two to three days and differentiation was observed.
+Differentiated cells (days 11-13) were fixed with 4% paraformaldehyde (PFA, manufacturer?) and stained using a tartrate resistant acid phosphatase (TRAP) staining kit (Sigma-Aldrich, 387A-1KT) according to the manufacturer’s protocol with additional staining of the nuclei with DAPI.
+OC parameters were obtained by analysis of 20 images from random areas in each well; the OCs were observed with an Olympus ×83 microscope.
+A total of 480 frames were analyzed for 6638 OCs and 82,430 nuclei.
+OCs were defined as TRAP-positive cells harboring three or more nuclei and were counted in a double-blind manner, and the number of nuclei in the OCs and the total OC surface area were determined using ImageJ software.

 Bone resorption assays

-To assess bone resorption 200 x 103 from PBMCs cultures enriched for monocytes were cultured on 0.4-mm-thick cortical bovine bone slices (BoneSlices.com, Jelling, Denmark) in differentiation media with either RANKL or TNFα (same conditions as in the differentiation above).
-Media was changed every 2-3 days and resorbtion was measured after 14 days.
-At day 14 bone slices were washed with PBS, cells were scraped, and the bone slice were stained with Toluidine blue solution (Sigma, T3260).
-At the end point of resorption experiment the bone slice were imaged using Olympus ×83 microscope.
-The percentage of eroded surface/bone surface (ES/BS) was manually quantified.
+To assess bone resorption, 200 x 103 cells from PBMC cultures enriched for monocytes were cultured on 0.4 mm thick cortical bovine bone slices (BoneSlices.com, Jelling, Denmark) in differentiation media with either RANKL or TNFα (same conditions as in the differentiation assay above).
+Media was changed every two to three days and resorbtion was measured after 14 days.
+On day 14, bone slices were washed with PBS, cells were scraped, and the bone slices were stained with toluidine blue solution (Sigma-Aldrich, T3260).
+At the end of the resorption experiment, the bone slice were imaged using an Olympus ×83 microscope.
+The eroded surface/bone surface (ES/BS) percentage was manually quantified.
 For each treatment, three bone slices were used.

 Statistics